-Role of the Provider
+Role of the provider

-The role of Providers is to source and fill sufficient, suitable Work for the Dole Places to meet their caseload needs by engaging with existing and potential Host Organisations and collaborating with other providers (includes other Trial Providers, Employment Providers and DES Providers).
+The role of Providers is to source and fill sufficient, suitable Work for the Dole Places to meet their caseload needs by engaging with existing and potential Host Organisations and collaborating with Other Providers.
 The range of Work for the Dole Places available must cover a wide variety of Participants with different characteristics, needs and limitations.
-Providers must also work with other Trial Providers to ensure that the demand for Work for the Dole Places is met and that all responsibilities are met.
+Providers must also work with other Employment Providers to ensure that the demand for Work for the Dole Places is met and that all responsibilities are met.